ibm-cloud-docs/databases-for-enterprisedb/howto-read-replica.md

 If you need to resync a read-only replica, click the **Resync Read-Only Replica** button.
 Resyncing is a disruptive operation and performing a resync tears down and rebuilds the data in the read-only replica.
 The read-only replica is not able to perform any other operations or run any queries while a resync is running.
 Queries are not rerouted to the leader, so any connections to the read-only replica fail until it is finished resyncing.

-The amount of time it takes to resync a read-only replica varies, but the process can be very long running.
+The amount of time it takes to resync a read-only replica varies, but the process can be long running.
 {: .tip}

 To start a resync through the CLI, use the [`cdb read-replica-resync`](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference#read-replica-resync) command.